 How to get to the head of the trail?

 To reach the trailhead, you will need to get to Beit Meir.
-From Jerusalem, take bus 186 that leaves from the Jerusalem ICC Station.
+From Jerusalem, take bus 186 which leaves from the Jerusalem ICC Station.
 The station is on the road to the south of the Yitzhak Navon Railway Station.
 From Tel Aviv and Haifa, you will need to first reach Jerusalem and then take bus 186 to Beit Meir.
 Anyway, it’s best to use a navigation app like Google Maps or Moovit to find the best route for you.

-The hike from Beit Meir to Ein Karem:
+The hike from Beit Meir to Ein Karem

-From Beit Meir to the Bnei Brit Cave:
+From Beit Meir to the Bnei Brit Cave

 We left Beit Meir and went down the access road to the Israel National Trail (1).
 There was a big sign next to the road explaining the upcoming segment.
 The segment started on a blue-marked route, but after 350 meters, continued on a black-marked one.
 To our left, we could see the stunning view of the Forest of the Martyrs.
 It was planted in memory of the people who were perished by the Nazis in the Holocaust.
 They say there are six million trees in this forest, symbolizing the six million Jewish victims, but I haven’t counted.